offensive-security/nethunter-LRT/README.md

 **Assumptions:** The device is normally booted, USB debugging enabled and plugged to the Linux machine via USB cable.

 **IMPORTANT NOTE**: To ensure a hassle free installation, use USB 2.0 ports during the installation.
-If installations fail inexplicably, it's most likely USB version standard issue.
+If installations fail inexplicably, it's most likely USB version standard issues.
 We use a powered USB 2.0 hub to connect our OPO to a computer during installations!

-**How to make this work:**
+## LRT Setup Instructions

 1. Clone the repository and `cd` to the `Nethunter-LRT/` folder.